desec-io/desec-stack/docs/auth/account.rst

 verification link of the form ``https://desec.io/api/v1/v/activate-account/<code>/``.
 To activate your account, click on that link (which will direct you to our frontend) or send a ``POST`` request on the command line.
+(If a captcha was not provided during registration, it has to be provided now.)
 The link expires after 12 hours.

 If there is a problem with your email address, your password, or the proposed captcha solution, the server will reply with ``400 Bad Request`` and give a